1Ramirez7/Portfolio_Template/README.md

 i.
 Build > render website
 ii.
 Or run this code in the console or terminal: quarto render --execute _quarto.yml
 d.
 Push to github and the site should be updated with your new tab.
+4. Adding python code files via R studio.
+a.
+Create python env for this project
+i.
+Or load if already one.
+Most likely not ii.
+Check to see correct env is loaded
+b.
+Install needed python libraries
+i.
+Or run code to install libraries in requirements.txt file
+c.
+Run a qmd with python code and render it (do other steps when adding new files to the site)
+d.
+Create/update the requirements.txt file
+e.
+Push to git hub

 Part 1.
 1. In your repository page, create a new repository